 Projecting “a warmly musical personality”, Julia Brown’s many recordings on Naxos hail her as an “unquestionably first-class artist and superb technician… exceptionally sensitive”.
 Her organ and harpsichord recordings of W. F. Bach, J. S. Bach, Buxtehude and Scheidemann have gained high critical acclaim.
 In demand as a historical keyboardist and collaborative artist, Brown’s performances include chamber music, orchestral repertoire, and continuo playing, in addition to solo recitals.
 Brown has appeared in concert in North and South America and in Europe, having performed at the Oregon Bach Festival, Astoria Music Festival, Chico Bach Festival, American Guild of Organists Regional and National Conventions, Organ Historical Society Conventions, Latin American Organist Conventions, and National Public Radio.
 Born in Rio de Janeiro, Brown studied piano, harpsichord, and organ in her native Brazil before receiving her MM and DMA from Northwestern University as a student of Wolfgang Rübsam.
 Julia is Director of Music and Organist at Mayflower Congregational Church in Grand Rapids, Michigan.

-All events in the John D. Hamilton Performance Series are free and open to the public.
+All events in the John D. Hamilton Performance Series are open to the public.
+Attendees are required to wear masks in all UO and SOMD buildings and performance spaces.

 For more information: Barbara Baird, 541-346-3791, email@example.com.